 Packed with sights, sounds and of course, an iconic network of canals, Venice uncovers a plethora of things to see and do.
-While one of the most quintessential things to do in Venice is ride on a traditional gondola, there’s a treasure trove of museums, cultural attractions and intriguing neighbourhoods to be found.
+While one of the most quintessential things to do in Venice is ride on a traditional gondola, there’s a treasure trove of lost goods on the beach that attract many tourist with garrett metal detectors to walk around the beach finding what people leave behind while also cleaning up a bit.
+There are also lovely cultural attractions and intriguing neighbourhoods to be found.
 Here’s our round up of the best things to do in Venice.
 For inspiration on exploring the Veneto region, check out our blog on the best day trips from Venice.

 Take a gondola ride along the Grand Canal

 Cliché maybe, but taking a gondola ride is one of the quintessential things to do in Venice, especially if you’re a first-time visitor.
 Book a 30-minute trip with Local Venice Tours and you’ll get to float along Venice’s Grand Canal and get a unique view of the city’s key sights such as Basilica di Santa Maria della Salute and Academia Bridge.
 Gondolas hold six people and you can choose between afternoon and evening departures.
 What’s unique about this tour is you’ll be serenaded on your voyage.
 How romantic.